gunasekhar159/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1.
+1. Import the required packages.

-2.
-3.
-4.
+2.Import the dataset to work on.

+3.From sklearn module import kmeans.

+4.Define number of clusters to be made.

+5.Assign the cluster values.

+6.Plot the cluster using matplotlib.pyplot

+7.End the program.

 ## Program:
 ```
 /*
 Program to implement the K Means Clustering for Customer Segmentation.
-Developed by:
+Developed by: M.GUNASEKHAR
-RegisterNumber:
+RegisterNumber:  212221240014
 */

 import pandas as pd